bjalon/nuxeo-license-management/ReadMe.md

 In addition keep in mind that your propietary code needs to include :

- - a check that the license manager service is indeed deployed (just add a <require> in your deployment-fragement)
+ - a check that the license manager service is indeed deployed (just add a <require> in your deployment-fragment)

  - a check that implementation of the service is the Genuine one :)
-   ( you can do a check on the underlying NXRuntime Component class for that)
+   (you can do a check on the underlying NXRuntime Component class for that)

 ## Additional notes